Welcome to KC Zine Con #6: A Virtual Zine Fest!

 Inclusive Digital Spaces for Women-Identified and LGBTQIA Creators Presented by Annie Brown (they/them)

-Social media sucks, especially if you are woman-identified or a member of the LGBTQIA community.
+Watch the footage from this workshop Social media sucks, especially if you are woman-identified or a member of the LGBTQIA community.
 73% of LGBTQ content online is flagged as inappropriate, and persons highlighting inequalities of sexuality, gender and race are removed from mainstream platforms by the thousands each day.
 In a socially-distanced world, this makes it incredibly hard for marginalized creators to thrive online.
 A better (digital) world is possible!
 We’ll share Lips’ 10+ years of research into mental health and inclusive digital spaces, and what you can do to make the Internet a better place for all of us.
 We’ll also have an interactive co-design session, where creators can give their say on what a more equal sharing platform looks like!
 For more info, click here.

 Tools needed: Web browser!
 Ability to open a link for codesign session.